cabin trip packing list

 winter cabin trip

-Also, don’t forget about other essential items like toilet paper, dish soap & sponge, garbage bags, paper towels, and a lantern or flashlight.
+And don’t forget to inquire about other essential items like toilet paper, dish soap & sponge, kitchen utensils, garbage bags, paper towels, and a lantern or a flashlight.
 Some might already be available at your cabin, so it’s worth checking with your host if that’s the case.

 Toiletries